jeremypbeasley/canlis_j/studio.markdown

 - title: Canlis Salt Ramekins
   desc: 'Local artisan and sculptor Dylan Andersen created a series of solid bronze
     ramekins to accompany our opening bread course.
-Rather than being carved out, each is pressed into a bowl shape with around 50,000lbs of hydraulic pressure.
+Rather than being carved out, each is pressed into a bowl shape with around 50,000 lbs of hydraulic pressure.
     <br> <br>Note: Each ramekin is sold individually with one spoon. '
   year: 2024
   type: Objects
-  price: 350
+  price: 450
   purchase_url: https://canlisstudio.squarespace.com/shop/p/dylan
   is_soldout: false
   partner: Dylan Andersen